netcinematics/ALPHA_BITZ_AI/README.md

 Because it is easy to pronounce, conjugate, and remember.

-> Like ALPHABETICS SIMPLIFIED HEIROGLYPHICS - ALPHABITZ is a LANGUAGE SIMPLIFICATION of ENGLISH - for AI.
+> Like ALPHABETICS SIMPLIFIED HIEROGLYPHICS - ALPHABITZ is a LANGUAGE SIMPLIFICATION of ENGLISH - for AI.

 This SYNTAX_ENHANCEMENT is called "ALPHA_TAX", as a "TEXT_MECHANISM" - for ALPHABITZ.